 Dr. Sadzikowski recounted, “I pulled up a chair to Mr. Corbin’s bed to have a focused conservation.
 He told me about injuring his leg, taking two different antibiotics and his symptoms.
 The tests we ran showed elevated blood proteins and an abnormal white blood cell count.”

 He consulted by phone to discuss the case with several other medical specialists.
 Dr. Joel Fishbain, an infectious disease physician, lasered in on Corbin’s antibiotic use.
-Futher tests confirmed Corbin was experiencing “serum sickness,” a rare immune response that's similar to an allergic reaction.
+Further tests confirmed Corbin was experiencing “serum sickness,” a rare immune response that's similar to an allergic reaction.

 Dr. Fishbain said, “Our treatment plan for Mr. Corbin had risks, yet we were confident he would respond well to the treatment.”